Smurphy-git/HomeStat/docs/welcome.md

 ![Image](slides/Slide4.jpeg)
 ![Image](slides/Slide5.jpeg)

+### General HomeStat Info
-**HomeStat for Hubitat** is a dashboard and device control application for your Hubitat connected home automation devices.
+HomeStat for Apple HomeKit and [Hubitat Elevation](https://hubitat.com) is a dashboard and device control application for your connected home automation devices.
 Tag each device to one or more Groups.
 Quickly visualize the status of devices from the main view.
 Watch the status change on devices as the real time status changes in your home.
 Drill down into a group for detailed status and the ability to send control commands to the devices.
 Toggle lights, switches, bulbs and outlets.
 Dim and change colors on bulbs.
 Check the battery status on all battery powered devices.
 * Assign tags to devices to associate them by categories
 * Assign devices to multiple categories
 * View the status of all doors & motion detectors
 * Toggle the status of lights, switches and outlets
 * Change the brightness of bulbs and lights

+### Dashboard
-**Dashboard:** The main screen of HomeStat.
+Dashboard: The main screen of HomeStat.
 It shows GroupNames and the status of the devices associated with the groups.

+### Groups
-**Group:** The core concept of HomeStat is placing your devices into one of more groups.
+Group: The core concept of HomeStat is placing your devices into one of more groups.
 Those groups are displayed on the dashboard of HomeStat.

+### Device Priority
-**Priority:**  The frequency at each data is requested for each device.
+Priority: The frequency at each data is requested for each device.
 * Priority 1 - Poll every cycle
 * Priority 2 - Poll every other cycle
 * Priority 3 - Poll every 4th cycle - default when a device is first assigned to any group